learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 **A very important object when working with the DOM is called `document`.**

-## Explain That JavaScript Is Has Loops
+## Explain That JavaScript Has Loops

 Sometimes you don't want to manually type something out multiple times, but you want to perform some action "for each" element in a collection.
 That's where